Sanky-panky: "Puta-Tour"

-In certain tourist cities of Venezuela, and specially in the city of Mérida, women following a similar pattern of conduct are known as "Puta-Tour," a pejorative term associated with travel-based prostitution.
+In certain tourist cities of Venezuela, and especially in the city of Mérida, women following a similar pattern of conduct are known as "Puta-Tour," a pejorative term associated with travel-based prostitution.
 Nevertheless, there are cases where sexual intercourse is never consummated and long term friendships are the result.
 Such women usually target White American and European tourists, primarily in the interest of learning and/or practicing a foreign language other than Spanish, serving also as hosts and tourist guides, but with the expectation of being invited to travel to the tourist's native country.
 These relationships can range from friendship to marriage, and are based on cultural interchange and travel, supported by the foreign tourist.

 Sanky-pankies in popular culture

 The persona of the "sanky panky" was brought to the cinema in 2007 by Spanish director Jose E. Pintor.
 In his comedic film entitled Sanky Panky, audiences follow the life of a young Dominican man named Genaro (played by Dominican comedian Fausto Mata) who, thanks to his childhood friend Giuseppe (Massimo Borghetti), the manager of a hotel chain, travels to Bávaro to work at a resort in hopes of finding a "gringa" (or white American woman) who will give him a visa.
 In the process, he meets a young heartbroken woman and her two older and oversexed aunts.
 The story that follows highlights the attractions of Dominican resorts but also portrays the realities of poverty in the Dominican Republic, while immortalizing the figure of the "sanky panky" via the medium of a major motion picture.

 A film that explores this topic in a Francophone context is Heading South.